Mind0xP/OWASP-17_CTF_Writeups/shopaholic/README.md

 ```
 ![ID via ELi](https://gyazo.com/25f08203df2de8f37b453df5ecacf125.png)

-The request hangs for like 40 seconds, and we dont get any output in the HTTP response, so why not sending a command that doesn't require an HTTP response?
+The request hangs for like 40 seconds, and we don't get any output in the HTTP response, so why not sending a command that doesn't require an HTTP response?
 let's set an "nc" listener, and set `quantity` value to the next payload:

 ```java